- May 19: Week’s best travel stories & longreads from around the webPosted 2 days ago

 As Olympics approaches, London hotels don’t come cheap

-By Erik Bergin on April 6, 2012 HOTELS.
+HOTELS.
 Chances are you can still secure a room during the London Olympic Games – but it won’t be cheap.

 “You can still get some rooms in certain periods of the games in July–August, although we expect to be fully booked soon,” says Simon Negger, spokesman for the Maybourne Hotel Group, to the Associated Press.
 Maybourne owns three of London’s most iconic hotels, Claridge’s, The Connaught and The Berkeley.